-With the partnership, the brand will be able to market its products with its royal stamp of approval and the endorsement of Her Excellency Emanuela Al Khalifa.
-This means Her Excellency will represent the brand in the Middle East, through the private office of H.E.
+With the partnership, the brand will be able to market its products with its royal stamp of approval and the endorsement of Her Excellency Sheikha Emanuela Al Khalifa.
+This opens doors to expansion opportunities for the brand in the Middle East, through the private office of H.E.
 Sheik Adulaziz bin Duaij Khalifa al Khalifa.

 According to the official website of The Royal Investment Summit, Liht Organics is the only Singaporean brand invited to the event this year.

 Low told CosmeticsDesign-Asia that with the partnership, the possibilities now seem “endless” for her brand.

 “The interesting thing about this partnership is that it opens us up not just in Bahrain and the UAE, but in all the other GCC countries as well.
 Having such as good presence in the Middle East will put us in a good position to expand to the rest of the world.”